erickh826/scarping-utils/yp_scraper.md

 - The scraper includes delays between requests to be respectful to the server
 - Default delay: 1 second between category pages, 2 seconds between categories during listing extraction
 - Estimated time: ~1-2 minutes per category depending on the number of listings

+📄 License
+This project is for educational purposes.
+Please respect YP.com.hk's terms of service and use responsibly.